custom-components/pyscript/README.md

 day that matches the specification.
 See any Linux documentation for examples and more details (note: names for days of week and months are not supported; only their integer values are).

-When the `@time_trigger` occurs, and the function is called, the only keyword argument is `trigger_type`, which is set to `"time"`.
+When the `@time_trigger` occurs and the function is called, the keyword argument `trigger_type` is set to `"time"`, and `trigger_time` is the exact `datetime` of the time specification that caused the trigger (it will be slightly before the current time), or `None` in the case of a `startup` trigger.

-A final special form of `@time_trigger` has no arguments, which causes the function to run once automatically on startup or reload:
+A final special form of `@time_trigger` has no arguments, which causes the function to run once automatically on startup or reload, which is the same as providing a single `"startup"` time specification:
 ```python
 @time_trigger
 def run_on_startup_or_reload():